 Glucosamine remains a hot commodity as a complementary arthritis treatment in spite of conflicting glucosamine study results.
 Simply stated, patients like glucosamine.
 And doctors continue to recommend glucosamine supplements if for no other reason than their clinical safety record.

 But, for those considering taking glucosamine supplements or for those that already use them, how do you find which product is most effective?
 There are many confusing choices in the dietary supplement market.
-Manufacturers do not have to prove their products work before selling it due to a weakness in the Food and Drug Administration's (FDA) current Current Good Manufacturing Practices (CGMP) regulations.
+Manufacturers do not have to prove their products work before selling it due to regulation weaknesses in the Food and Drug Administration's (FDA) Current Good Manufacturing Practices (CGMP) guidelines. .

 How can you be sure that the glucosamine product you buy can be trusted for efficacy and true value?
 I think it's important to choose a glucosamine supplement carefully.